Getting started with Nextflow¶

 Objectives

-- Learn about the core features of Nextflow
+- Describe the core features of Nextflow.

-- Learn Nextflow terminology
+- Define Nextflow terminology.

 What is Nextflow?¶